crossplane/crossplane/docs/guides/composition-revisions-example.md

 The label `dev` is automatically created from the Composition.

 ## Create Composite Resources
+There are four composite resources in this tutorial to cover different update policies and composition selection options.

 ### Default update policy
 Create an XR without a `compositionUpdatePolicy` defined.
 The update policy is `Automatic` by default: